-Improving Lateral Speed and Agility
+Improving Lateral Speed And Agility

-Mike Boyle
+Profile Image of Mike Boyle

 A Lateral Speed & Agility Warm-up is used to prepare the body for workouts devoted to improving lateral movement.
 The Lateral Warm-up consists of eight minutes of Agility Ladder work followed by 5 minutes of lateral dynamic flexibility.